yduf/yduf.github.io/_posts/2019-03-31-zfs-ubuntu.md

 [ ![caption](https://louwrentius.com/static/images/zfs-overview.png) ](https://louwrentius.com/the-hidden-cost-of-using-zfs-for-your-home-nas.html)

-Now it's very important to understand that you cannot add hard drives to a VDEV. (not yet see below).
+Now it's very important to understand that you cannot add hard drives to a VDEV. (not yet see [RAIDz expansion will be a thing very soon](https://arstechnica.com/gadgets/2021/06/raidz-expansion-code-lands-in-openzfs-master/)).

 - **Plan your ZFS Build with the VDEV limitation in mind**